rubyatscale/query_packwerk/README.md

 # QueryPackwerk

-QueryPackwerk is a Ruby gem for querying and analyzing Packwerk violations in Ruby applications.
+QueryPackwerk is a Ruby gem for querying and analyzing [Packwerk](https://github.com/Shopify/packwerk) violations in Ruby applications.
-It provides a friendly API for exploring package.yml and package_todo.yml files, making it easier to manage module boundaries and dependencies in your codebase.
+It provides a friendly API for exploring `package.yml` and `package_todo.yml` files, making it easier to manage module boundaries and dependencies in your codebase.

 ## Installation

-This gem provides a cli interface that can be used independently from your application.
+This gem provides a CLI interface that can be used independently from your application.

 ```bash
 gem install query_packwerk